 What's marked in green is suitable for Sashimi.

 Tuna uses its tail to swim, so the tail meat is the leanest, containing the least amount of fat, therefore tastes less flavorful compared to the belly.

-Here is a side view of Yellowfin tuna.
+Here is a top view and some side views of Yellowfin tuna.

-In the bottom right part, you see white tendon, which is too tough to chew.
-Because Yellowfin does not grow big enough to store fat like Blue Fin does, this part is unsuitable for either Sashimi nor Nigiri.
+You see white tendon left side of this loin (just outside of the green line,) This part is too tough to chew.
+Because Yellowfin does not grow big enough to store fat like Bluefin does, this part is unsuitable for either Sashimi or Nigiri.

 It, however, can be used for Spicy Tuna after scraping.

 The best part is the top part (pointy triangular shape) meat.
 It is tender and has a very mild tuna flavor.
 Great for Sashimi!

 Things are a bit different with Bluefin.